johnbender/todomvc/server/README.md

 ## TodoPerf

-Our goal with this small test and the resulting data set was to find a lower bound on "Time to Usable" for a few "popular" MV* frameworks[1].
-To that end we leveraged the most ubiquitous common application for which every framework seems to have an implementation, TodoMVC.
+Our goal with this small test and the resulting data set was to find a lower bound on "Time to Usable" for a few "popular" MV* frameworks/libraries [1].
+To that end we leveraged the most ubiquitous common application for which every framework seems to have an implementation, TodoMVC, if only to keep the focus on the data for each application.

 ### The Tests

 The test itself rests on a few assumptions, primarily that the first page load matters for web applications [2].
 Further we assume that the optimized version TodoMVC is simple enough that it represents a minimal application for these frameworks: no second loads, minimal (minimized) assets, and minimal logic.
 Intuitively we've done our best to be generous in our measurements without exploring a different application entirely.

 We ran our tests using WebPageTest.org and the bulk testing spreadsheet [3].
-We did five runs of each and discarded extreme outliers (2x or higher results relative to the mean).
+We did five runs of each and discarded extreme outliers (2x results *higher* the mean).
 We tested a desktop and a mobile browser both at 3G, and the desktop again at Cable speeds all from the Dulles, VA data center.
 The time to first byte for each test suggests that the network overhead was acceptable.

 ### Results